APPLICATIONS ARE NOT BEING ACCEPTED AT THIS TIME. PLEASE CHECK BACK SEPT. 4, 2020.

 - I agree to use respite reimbursement funds only for respite care.

-What are vouchers?
-Vouchers are simply a paper form that documents when and how long respite took place and who provided the respite.
+What are timesheets?
+Timesheets are simply a paper form that documents when and how long respite took place and who provided the respite.

 Caregivers may choose anyone they wish to provide respite and may require training (such as CPR or basic First-Aid), if they so choose, but the level of training is at the discretion of the caregiver.
 The provider must be over age 18 and not living in the home with the care recipient.

-When respite service is completed, the provider signs the voucher to indicate the date and time respite was received.
-The caregiver will pay the provider out of pocket and submit the signed voucher to reimburse themselves.
-The caregiver sends the signed voucher back to Alabama Respite, who will issue a check to reimburse the caregiver (based on award amount that must be utilized during the specified time frame).
+When respite service is completed, the provider signs the timesheet to indicate the date and time respite was received.
+The caregiver will pay the provider out of pocket and submit the signed timesheet to reimburse themselves.
+The caregiver sends the signed timesheet back to Alabama Respite, who will issue a check to reimburse the caregiver (based on award amount that must be utilized during the specified time frame).
 Alternatively, the respite provider may agree to wait until the voucher has been submitted to Alabama Respite and a check has been sent before receiving payment for providing respite.

-Once Alabama Respite receives the completed and signed voucher, reimbursement will be issued within 60-90 days.
+Once Alabama Respite receives the completed and signed timesheet, reimbursement will be issued within 60-90 days.